 - 1 onion, quartered

-- Prepare the chicken: Preheat your oven to 400°F (200°C).
-Pat the chicken completely dry with paper towels.
-This is crucial for achieving crispy skin.
+- Prepare the chicken: Preheat your oven to 220°C (200°C Fan / Gas Mark 7).
+Pat the chicken dry with kitchen paper and leave uncovered for the crispiest skin.

 - Stuff the cavity: Place the halved lemon, garlic, rosemary, and thyme inside the chicken cavity.
-This will infuse the meat with wonderful flavor and moisture as it roasts.
+These infuse the meat with flavour as it roasts.

-Refrigerate: Once the chicken has cooled, remove the meat from the bone and store it in an airtight container in the refrigerator for up to 3 days.
+Let the chicken cool fully, then strip the meat from the bones.
+Store in an airtight container in the fridge for up to 3 days.

 - Calories: 450 kcal